 His most current research topics include:

-- “Supply Chain Responsiveness to Capacity and Demand Shocks”
+- "Resilience in Operating Systems Due to Abnormal Capacity and Demand Shocks"

 - "The Determinants of Citations in the Production and Operations Management Journal" (with Sanjoy Ghose)